yldio/message-queue/README.md

 # message-queue

-a standard interface to access message queues.
+a standard interface to access different message queues.
 Both the publisher and the subscriber are event emitters.
+Currently supports `redis` and `amqp`, e.g. RabbitMQ.

 ## Table of Contents